csinva/csinva.github.io/_notes/neuro/comp_neuro.md

     - vision: marvin minsky thought it would be a summer project

   - lighthill debate 1973 - was ai worth funding?
-  - intelligence tends to be developed by young children...
+  - intelligence tends to be developed by young children
   - cortex grew very rapidly

-- cybernetics / artficial neurao nets
+- cybernetics / artficial neuro nets

   - people: norbert weiner, mcculloch & pitts, rosenblatt